nimaadmed/WBC_Feature/README.md

 # WBC_Feature
-Classification of White Blood Cells in Peripheral Smear Images
+# New Segmentation and Feature Extraction Algorithm for Classification of White Blood Cells in Peripheral Smear Images